LukasGamard/YACRAF-calculator/README.md

 Pressing E when the corner of a `Connection` is selected opens up its options, where one can:

-1. Set the `Connection` as external, meaning it will only be connected to `Attributes` of other class instances, ignoring internally connected `Attributes`, leading to, for example, an attack event only considering the corresponding `Attribute` value of other attack events and not its own (indicated by its lines becoming dashed)
+1. Set the `Connection` as external, meaning it will only be connected to `Attributes` of other class instances, ignoring internally connected ones, leading to, for example, an attack event only considering the corresponding `Attribute` value of other attack events and not its own (indicated by its lines becoming dashed)

 The corners of a `Connection` can be dragged around to customize its path.

 ### System View

-Shown in the figure below is an example of a `System View` representing the system to which the metamodel from the `Metamodel Views` has been applied.
+Shown in the figure below is an example of a `System View` reflecting the system that the metamodel from the corresponding `Metamodel Views` has been applied to.
 The buttons at (1) in the figure are used to create `Connections` between `Classes` and calculate the final values, respectively.
 (2) shows buttons for running custom scripts that can calculate/simulate different scenarios throughout the `System Views`.
 Scripts are explained in detail later.

 ![Image of a system view](img/setup_view.svg)